 A visit to Stony Run’s production facility proves that it has put its money where its mouth is.

 The winery production facility is filled with brand-new, top-winery-production equipment from Italy to complement the bevy of vineyard machinery including an automated grape harvester which is helping the winery pick grapes faster and reduce labor costs.

-Stony Run’s wine production is guided by Nacho Martinez, a flying winemaker from Argentina.
+Stony Run’s wine production is guided by Ignacio (Nacho) Martinez Giardini, a flying winemaker from Argentina.

 Nacho has been making wine for seven years, including two years at Stony Run.